Bayesian optimization of non-classical optomechanical correlations

 \section{Summary and Outlook}

-We have optimised the production of nonclassical optomechanical correlations, as measured by the two-mode squeezing~$\gensqz$.
-This is accomplished by adding a layer of Bayesian optimisation to the control variables, such as coupling rate $\couplingtd$, pulsed interaction duration $\pulsedur$, drive detuning $\detunetd$ and the detection profile $\measfunctd$, so that repeated simulations of the optomechanics experiment are directed towards increased nonclassical correlations.
-Such control variables must be optimised against the uncontrolled parameters such as the heating rate $\reheatrate$ that negatively affect the production of nonclassical correlations.
-The optimisation shows that this can be accomplished in a way not easily replicable by analytical studies of the mathematical model.
+The simulations have demonstrated the effectiveness of automated optimization in the production of nonclassical optomechanical correlations, as measured by the two-mode squeezing~$\gensqz$.
+This is accomplished by adding a layer of Bayesian optimization to the control variables, such as coupling rate $\couplingtd$, pulsed interaction duration $\pulsedur$, drive detuning $\detunetd$ and the detection profile $\measfunctd$, so that repeated simulations of the optomechanics experiment are directed towards increased nonclassical correlations.
+Such controllable variables are optimized against the uncontrolled parameters such as the heating rate $\reheatrate$ that negatively affect the production of nonclassical correlations.

-For example, in the case of a pulse of constant interaction strength $g(t)=g$ the optimisation distinguishes between various reheating regimes and pulse lengths $\pulsedur$ in order to maximise the optomechanical squeezing~$\gensqz$, thus granting access to higher two-mode squeezing in experimentally relevant regions of the reheating variable.
-Adding more variables to the optimisation procedure, including time-dependent couplings~$\couplingtd$ and measurement functions~$\measfunctd$, only adds to the power of the optimisation procedure.
-While requiring more resources to optimise, plainly having a greater parameter landscape to explore provides more opportunity to increase the optomechanical squeezing.
-We have assumed a certain fixed complexity of this time-dependence in the form of piece-wise linear functions, however it seems reasonable to conjecture that increasing the detail of such functions, and therefore the number of control variables, will produce more finely tuned optimisations with greater nonclassical correlations.
+For example, in the case of a pulse of constant interaction strength the optimization distinguishes between various reheating regimes and pulse lengths $\pulsedur$ in order to maximize the optomechanical two-mode squeezing~$\gensqz$ in experimentally relevant regions of the reheating variable.
+Adding more variables to the optimization procedure, including time-dependent coupling strength~$\couplingtd$, detuning~$\detunetd$ and measurement functions~$\measfunctd$, only increases the effectiveness of the optimization procedure.
+While requiring more resources to optimize, having a wider parameter landscape to explore provides more opportunity to increase the optomechanical squeezing.
+We have assumed a certain fixed complexity of this time-dependence in the form of piecewise linear functions, however it seems reasonable to conjecture that increasing the detail of such functions, and therefore the number of control variables, will produce more finely tuned optimizations with greater nonclassical correlations.